Historidle/Historidle.github.io/README.md

-Historidle is a daily game where the user aims to guess the historical country based off of a single image.
+🧐 Historidle is a captivating daily game that challenges users to identify historical countries based on a single image. 🖼️

-They have three tries and the goal is to guess the name of and the year in which it collapsed of a country.
+With just three attempts, players aim to correctly guess the name and the year of collapse of the depicted nation. 📅

-Created by two nerds. 🤓
+This engaging game was crafted by two passionate nerds. 🤓